foxxyz/sublime_alphpetize/README.md

 [DocBlocks](http://en.wikipedia.org/wiki/PHPDoc) and single `//`-style comments preceding their functions will be preserved during sorting.

+### What about traits and interfaces?

+Methods defined inside of traits and interfaces are also sorted.

 ### What about everything else?

 Anything else found floating inbetween function definitions will be collected at the top of the class.
 (Why is there code between your methods anyway?)